NalagamdinniRaju/-Streaming-Dashboard/README.md

 # Streaming Dashboard

 A modern streaming service dashboard (Netflix/Hulu clone) built with Next.js 14, TypeScript, and Tailwind CSS.
-This application fetches movie data from The Movie Database (TMDB) API and displays it in a beautiful, responsive interface.
+This application fetches movie data from the OMDb API and displays it in a beautiful, responsive interface.

 ## Features